Be proactive, resilient & realistic!

 Then, "all of a sudden" her fortunes turned and in the space of a month she got a journal acceptance, a nomination for a best dissertation award, and an award for the best conference paper.
 A year later she had three papers accepted for top journals, a book on Managing Expatriates in China and another conference award nomination.
 But of course this didn't happen "all of a sudden", it was the result of years and years of persistence!
 You can read about her work in a guest post on my blog: Managing expatriates’ identity: subtle desire, big impact

 Many aspects of academia require a persistent, long-term investment of effort and it is not always clear which efforts will make a difference for your career in the end.
-Sometimes activities that you don't like doing turn out to be very useful for your career after all (and great learning opportunities).
-Other times significant set-backs can turn out to be a blessing-in-disguise because they prompt you to do other things.
+Sometimes activities that you don't like doing turn out to be very useful for your career after all (and are great learning opportunities).
+Other times significant set-backs can turn out to be a blessing-in-disguise because they prompt you to do things you wouldn't normally have done.
 I have had several major setbacks in my career that were - pro-actively - turned into positive outcomes.

 ...and be realistic